Vivswan/AnalogVNN/docs/extra_classes.md

 ```

 where:

 - x is the original number in full precision
-- p is the analog precision of the input signal, output signal, or weights (p ∈ Natural Numbers, number of bits=log2(p+1))
+- p is the analog precision of the input signal, output signal, or weights (p ∈ Natural Numbers, number of bits=log2(
+  p+1))
-- d is the divide parameter (0 ≤ d ≤ 1, default value = 0.5) which determines whether x is rounded to a discrete level higher or lower than the original value
+- d is the divide parameter (0 ≤ d ≤ 1, default value = 0.5) which determines whether x is rounded to a discrete level
+  higher or lower than the original value

 ### StochasticReducePrecision

+class: {py:class}`analogvnn.nn.precision.StochasticReducePrecision.StochasticReducePrecision`

 Reduce Precision uses the following probabilistic function to reduce precision of the input value